 Students may be granted a course extension based on an emergency or extenuating circumstance.
-If a student is incapable of completing his coursework within the allotted number of course periods, the student may submit a Request for a Class Extension, Incomplete, or Withdrawal form through their Populi profile.
+If a student is incapable of completing his coursework within the allotted number of course periods, the student may submit a Request a Class Extension form through their Populi profile.
 The request form will include the duration of the extension request (2, 3, or 4 weeks) and the reason for the request.